 If you’re considering a cleanroom, you’re probably trying to gather as much information as possible.
 What type of cleanroom is right for you?
 What industry standards do you have to meet?
 Where will your cleanroom go?
 You get the picture.
-Well, one piece of information that might be useful to you is understanding the difference between positive and negative air pressure cleanrooms.
-As you probably already know, airflow plays a leading role in keeping your cleanroom to standard, but what you may not have known is that air pressure can have a big effect on that as well.
-So here’s a broken down explanation of each positive and negative air pressure.
+Well, it might be helpful for you to understand the difference between a positive and negative air pressure cleanroom.
+As you probably already know, airflow plays a leading role in keeping your cleanroom to standard, but you may not have known that air pressure can also have a big effect on that.
+So here’s a broken-down explanation of each positive and negative air pressure.

-This means that the air pressure inside your cleanroom is greater than the pressure outside of it.
-This is achieved by pumping clean, filtered air into the cleanroom, generally through the ceiling.
+Positive pressure means the air pressure inside your cleanroom is greater than outside.
+You achieve positive pressure by pumping clean, filtered air into the cleanroom — generally through the ceiling.
 In the event of a leak, or a door opening, clean air would flow out of the cleanroom, preventing unfiltered air from flowing into the cleanroom.

-Positive pressure cleanrooms are used primarily for industries where the cleanroom functions to keep the product clean and safe from particulates, like in the microelectronic industry where even the tiniest particle can damage the integrity of the microchips being manufactured.
+Positive pressure cleanrooms are used primarily for industries where the primary goal of the cleanroom is to keep the product clean and safe from particulates, like in the semiconductor industry, where even the tiniest particle can damage the integrity of the microchips or wafers.

-Negative air pressure cleanrooms are used in industries that manufacture pharmaceutical products, do biochemical testing, and also in hospitals to quarantine seriously contagious patients.
-Any air that flows out of the room has to first flow out of a filter, ensuring that no contaminants can escape.
+Negative air pressure cleanrooms are needed for industries that manufacture pharmaceutical products, do biochemical and chemical testing, and also in hospitals to quarantine seriously contagious patients.
+Any air that is removed from the room must first flow out of a filter, ensuring no contaminants can escape.

-If you have any more questions regarding negative and positive air pressure cleanrooms, take a look at our Dwyer Digital Differential Pressure Gauge or if you’re looking to purchase a cleanroom for your business, give the experts at Angstrom a call today!
-We custom design all of our cleanrooms, so that they meet your exact specifications and standards.
+If you have any more questions regarding negative and positive air pressure cleanrooms, call the experts at Angstrom today!
+We custom design all of our cleanrooms to meet your exact specifications and standards.
 Call us at 888-768-6900, or contact us online.